-- One character in particular: Kai, is an introvert who’s awful at socializing.
+- One character, Kai, is an introvert who’s awful at socializing.

 - Licht is another character who’s too easily distracted but has a lot of potential.

-- Leonhard is the most insecure of the 4 brothers, but he’s also the kindest.
+- Leonhard is the most insecure of the 4 brothers but also the kindest.

-Throughout the 12 episodes of this anime your taken on a journey of self-improvement between these 4 main characters.
+Throughout the 12 episodes of this anime, you’re taken on a journey of self-improvement between these 4 main characters.

 And by the end of the show, they’re better, sharper, and wiser people.